 Especially for Incoming Freshmen

-K-State has two signature summer programs for incoming freshmen business students who identify as Black, Indigenous, Latinx/Hispanic, Asian, or Multiracial.
+K-State has two signature summer programs for incoming freshmen business students who identify as Black, Indigenous, Latinx/Hispanic, Asian, Multiracial, LGBTQ+, First-Generation, or low income .
 Both programs include:

 - Free room, board, and meals